Skip to content

 Non-statutory subsidised school transport is available to secondary school pupils who live between one and a half and three miles from their catchment area school.
 We are currently the only local authority in Scotland that provides this service.

-Why are Loudoun and Doon Academies excluded from the pilot exercise?
+Why are Loudoun and Doon Academies excluded?

 There are no pupils that access the non-statutory subsidised service from these schools.